 As necessary, the CSO SV team may request and will review documents prior to, during, and after the visit.
+Some SV teams may request materials by email.
 Document reviews include those relevant to the charter school's performance and operations during the charter term, such as charter information, the Annual Report, and site visit reports from previous years.